Max Scheler

-Life and career
+Biography

 Childhood

-Max Scheler was born in Munich, Germany, on 22 August 1874, to a well-respected orthodox Jewish family: his Catholic father had converted to Judaism in order to marry his mother.
+Max Scheler was born in Munich, Germany, on 22 August 1874, to a well-respected Orthodox Jewish family: his Catholic father had converted to Judaism in order to marry his mother.
 He had "a rather typical late nineteenth century upbringing in a Jewish household bent on assimilation and agnosticism."
 He converted to Catholic Christianity in 1901.

 Student years

-Scheler began his university studies as a medical student at the University of Munich; he then transferred to the University of Berlin where he abandoned medicine in favor of philosophy and sociology, studying under Wilhelm Dilthey, Carl Stumpf and Georg Simmel.
-He moved to the University of Jena in 1896 where he studied under Rudolf Eucken, at that time a very popular philosopher who went on to win the Nobel Prize in Literature in 1908.
+Scheler began his university studies as a medical student at the Ludwig-Maximilians-Universität München; he then transferred to the Friedrich Wilhelm University of Berlin where he abandoned medicine in favor of philosophy and sociology, studying under Wilhelm Dilthey, Theodor Lipps, Carl Stumpf and Georg Simmel.
+He moved to the University of Jena in 1896, where he studied under Rudolf Eucken, at that time a very popular philosopher who went on to win the Nobel Prize in Literature in 1908.
 (Eucken corresponded with William James, a noted proponent of philosophical pragmatism, and throughout his life, Scheler entertained a strong interest in pragmatism.)
-It was at Jena that Scheler completed his doctorate and his habilitation and began his professional life as a teacher.
+It was at the University of Jena that Scheler completed his doctorate and his habilitation and began his professional life as a teacher.
 His doctoral thesis, completed in 1897, was entitled Beiträge zur Feststellung der Beziehungen zwischen den logischen und ethischen Prinzipien (Contribution to establishing the relationships between logical and ethical principles).
-In 1898 he made a trip to Heidelberg and met Max Weber, who also had a significant impact on his thought.
-He earned his habilitation in 1899 with a thesis entitled Die transzendentale und die psychologische Methode (The transcendental and the psychological method) directed by Eucken.
+In 1898, he made a trip to Heidelberg and met Max Weber, who also had a significant impact on his thought.
+He obtained his habilitation in 1899 with a thesis entitled Die transzendentale und die psychologische Methode (The transcendental and the psychological method) directed by Eucken.
 He became a lecturer (Privatdozent) at the University of Jena in 1901.

-First period (Jena, Munich, Gottingen and World War I)

-When his first marriage, to Amalie von Dewitz, ended in divorce, Scheler married Märit Furtwängler in 1912, who was the sister of the noted conductor Wilhelm Furtwängler.
-Scheler's son by his first wife, Wolf Scheler, became troublesome after the divorce, often stealing from his father, and in 1923, after Wolf had tried to force him to pay for a prostitute, Scheler sent him to his former student Kurt Schneider, a psychiatrist, for diagnosis.
-Schneider diagnosed Wolf as not being mentally ill, but a psychopath, using two diagnostic categories (Gemütlos and Haltlos) essentially equivalent to today's "antisocial personality disorder".

-Second period (Cologne)

-After 1921 he disassociated himself in public from Catholic teaching and even from the Judeo-Christian-Islamic God, committing himself to pantheism and philosophical anthropology.

-Scheler had developed the habit of smoking between sixty and eighty cigarettes a day which contributed to a series of heart attacks throughout 1928, forcing him to cancel any travel plans.
-On May 19, 1928, he died in a Frankfurt hospital due to complications from a severe heart attack.